zachrybaker/OpenSongWeb/readme.md

 # OpenSong Web
 OpenSongWeb aims to be a resource for worship teams to prepare for leading worship and present the set.
 It uses the OpenSong format.
-It also is a rewrite of a full-featured system created in spare time in 2012 found [here](http://wworship.242sanmarcos.org/).
+It also is a rewrite of a full-featured system created in spare time in 2012 found [here](http://wworship.24s2sanmarcos.org/).

-### Installation
+### Building
     >     npm install
     >     dotnet restore

 This will become a pre-packaged container at some point.